 Nanny sharing enables families to get specialized care at affordable prices, but it does have its pros and cons.
 Sharing a nanny can potentially be the best of both worlds, or it can more trouble than it’s worth.
-It all depends on your personal goals.
+It all depends on your personal goals and expectations.
 After carefully considering the many details involved, you will be able to determine whether this is the right avenue for you.
 The first step is finding the right family to work with.
 Here are some things to consider when choosing a nanny share family to partner with:

 Considerations when partnering with a nanny